flos-flower/todo-app/README.md

-# TODO APP
+# TODO APP made using React and Rjango REST

-App made for learning purposes